 Currently, the ruin of the church stands a few hundred meters west of the village of Spišský Hušov.
 In addition to the tower itself, the remains of the western wall of the nave have been preserved.
-Architectural details show mainly two gothic portals.
-Several windows and narrow slits at the bottom have been preserved on the tower.
+Among the architectural details, you can see two Gothic portals in the ground floor.
+On the tower, several openings have been preserved in the upper floors, and narrow slits at the bottom.
+It is probably not possible to climb the tower.

 Svačová M., Zaniknutá stredoveká obec Miloj: prehľad literatúry a názorov [w:] 3 študentská vedecká konferencia, Prešov 2008.